 In 2019 the Swede Hollow Master Plan was completed and work has begun.
 The plan’s focus includes improving park access, increasing visibility and sense of security, natural resource management, options to restore stream flow to Phalen Creek, and historical and cultural interpretation.
 Planning was funded by major grants from the McNeely and Bush Foundations with major support from Lower Phalen Creek Project.
 The implementation team is led by Saint Paul Parks and Recreation, Capitol Region Watershed District, Friends of Swede Hollow Park, Lower Phalen Creek Project, McNeely Foundation, Payne-Phalen Community Council, Dayton’s Bluff Community Council, and The Saint Paul Parks Conservancy.

-Project update: Cultural, interpretive and wayfinding signs will be installed in Oct 2021!
-Learn more and see the signs here.
+Cultural, interpretive and wayfinding signs were installed July 2022 (Learn more and see the signs here.)

 Water feasibility study is underway to improve flow to the creek.